csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 ## Probability Density Function

-The probability density function of $p_{X}(x)$ defines the following integral expression[2] as a function that satisfies.
+The probability density function of $p_{X}(x)$ defines the formula [2] as a function that satisfies.

 <p align="center">
     <span>$\int_{-\infty}^{x} p_{X}(x)dx = P(X \leq x) = F_{X}(x)$</span>
     <span style="float: right;">[2]</span>
 </p>

-According to the definition above, if probability density function can be differntiated, probability density function can be expressed as follows:
+According to the definition above, if probability density function can be differentiated, probability density function can be expressed as follows:

 <center>